Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

-## Deploy Enterprise-Scale for Small Enterprises
+## Deploy Azure landing zone portal accelerator for Small Enterprises

-In this tutorial, you will deploy an Enterprise-Scale Landing Zones platform with connectivity to on-premises datacenters and branch offices based on a [hub and spoke network topology](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/traditional-azure-networking-topology), and where Management, Connectivity and Identity resources are consolidated in a single Platform Subscription.
+In this tutorial, you will deploy an Azure landing zone portal accelerator with connectivity to on-premises datacenters and branch offices based on a [hub and spoke network topology](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/traditional-azure-networking-topology), and where Management, Connectivity and Identity resources are consolidated in a single Platform Subscription.

 This setup is meant for Small and Medium Enterprises and organizations that do not have a large IT team and do not require fine grained administration delegation models, and that are willing to leverage Azure native capabilities for simplicity and cost efficiency.